Tag Archives: fear

 this was where my nightmares lived.

-Closed in by the chalkboard wall, the giant teacher’s desk, and the podium, I was trapped by fear and humiliation.
+Closed in by the chalkboard wall, the giant teacher’s desk, and the podium, trapped by fear and humiliation.
 This moment stretched on and slithered around me, swaying the room.
-Once the clatter of laughter subsided there was no apology or even pointless face covering.
-I was not asked to return to my seat.
-Instead, mercilessly, Mr. Moir pointed to the podium.
+Once the clatter of laughter subsided, there was no apology or even pointless face covering.
+He did not ask to return to my seat.
+Instead mercilessly, Mr. Moir pointed to the podium.

 High school is a lonely and unkind place for a student struggling with a learning disability that no one talks about.
 Anger is an emotion easily sparked.